MH-DevApp/OC_Projet_8/README.md

    > symfony serve -port=3000
    ```

-6. Clear the cache:

-   ##### A caching system has been implemented in the application.
-If you want to reset your application's cache, execute the following command:

-    ```bash
-    > php bin/console c:c --env=dev
-    ```

 The website is available at the url: https://localhost:3000

-The coverage of tests is available at : https://localhost:3000/coverage/
+The last coverage of tests is available at : https://localhost:3000/coverage/

 ### With Docker
 ___